ddugovic/lishogi-discord/readme.md

 !recent [rated/casual]
     Shares your most recent game
 !playing [username]
-    Shares your (or a user's) ongoing game
+    Shares your (or a user's) current game URL !playing [username]
-!arena [username]
+    Shares your (or a user's) current game as a GIF !arena [username]
     Find an upcoming or recent arena created by lishogi (or a user) !puzzle